 Ayurvedic View: According to Ayurveda, obesity is caused by excess Ama, which is the toxic remains in the body because of improper digestion in the body, which causes weight gain.
 Aloe vera can help with obesity by reducing Ama because of its property, Deepan.
 This means that it is capable of boosting the metabolism by increasing the digestive fire.

-Diabetes Mellitus (Type 1 and type 2)
+Benefits Of Aloe Vera For Diabetes Mellitus (Type 1 and type 2)

 Scientific View: Aloe vera helps in managing diabetes by improving blood glucose levels as well as insulin levels.
 This is mainly because the plant consists of phytochemicals such as lectins, mannans in Aloe Vera.
 A few studies suggest that aloe vera is capable of preventing cell damage such as ulcers, wounds, and kidney damage, which is associated with diabetes due to its antioxidant properties.